anilikarikatti/Portpolio/README.md

 # Hi
-## this is My PortFolio
+## This is My PortFolio

 It contains about me and my work .

-This is done in  React.js using next js frame work and uploaded vercel
+This is done in  React.js using next js frame work and also uploaded in  vercel